 For a while after your surgery, you must be careful not to move your arm at all.
 Often, this means you'll need to wear a splint for several weeks.
 A splint will help you keep your arm from moving.
 Make sure keep your splint does not get wet.
 Your healthcare provider will tell you when it is safe to move your arm again.

 Your surgeon may also tell you to eat foods high in calcium and vitamin D to help with bone healing.
 You may need to take medicine called a blood thinner for a little while after your surgery.
 Blood thinners stop blood from clotting or clumping together.
 Follow all your doctor’s instructions carefully.

 Make sure to go to all of your follow-up visits.
-You may need to have your stitches removed a week or so after your surgery.
+You may need to have your stitches or staples removed a week or so after your surgery.

 You may have physical therapy to improve the strength and movement of your arm.
 The therapy may include treatments and exercises.
-The therapy improves your chances of a full recovery.
-Most people are able to return to all their normal activities within a few months.
+Physical therapy improves your chances of a full recovery.
+Most people are able to return to their normal activities within a few months.